crownstone/crownstone-labs/00-index.md

 {% include snippets/centered-text-home-begin background='light' %}

-By utilizing our **R&D**, your business can optimize costs, reduce risks and minimize time to market your **IoT applications**.
-Our R&D team can examine your idea before it’s actually a product and we can support to shape the concept into a **functional asset** that resolves the problems of your customers.
+By utilizing our **R&D**, your business can optimize costs, reduce risks and minimize the time to market your **IoT applications**.
+Our R&D team can examine your idea before it becomes a product, and we can support to shape the concept into a **functional asset** that resolves the problems of your customers.

 {% include snippets/centered-text-home-end %}